ebuchman/blog/content/posts/uoa-origins.md

     century AD, this became law, and the State under took comprehensive accounting practices, which were likely copied by Islamic merchants, who in turn would influence the Italians.
-These Muslim accounting practices included many of the precursors to the double entry bookeeping that would later arise in Italy.
+These Muslim accounting practices included many of the precursors to the double entry bookkeeping that would later arise in Italy.
 See Zaid (2004).
 The Quran also required Muslims to more generally record all debts, giving rise to a flourishing practice of bills of exchange.
 See Chachi (2005).

 [^why-italy]: Italy is often pointed to as the origin of what we identify as
     modern capitalist banking practices.
-Why these practices emerged in Italy when they did, and not earlier in the Islamic world, is an invigorating question.
-Italy occupied a strategic geographical position as a gateway from the Muslim to European worlds, and played a key role in the crusades, which brought new wealth to Europe and spurred the riches of the Italian city-states.
-Rubin (2010), puts forth two arguments.
+Why these practices emerged in Italy when they did, and not earlier in the Islamic world, which Italy inherited so much from, is an invigorating question.
+Italy occupied a strategic geographical position as a gateway from the Muslim to European worlds, and played a key role plundering Islamic territory during the crusades, bringing new wealth to Europe.
-    The first argument is based on a subtle difference between how bills of exchange function in Islamic and European contexts - in Europe they involved a currency exchange, while in the Islamic world they did not, motivating their evolution into a more financial and speculative instrument in Europe, but not in Islam.
+    Rubin (2010), puts forth two arguments for the development of finance in Italy.
+The first is based on a subtle difference between how bills of exchange function in Islamic and European contexts - in Europe they involved a currency exchange, while in the Islamic world they did not, motivating their evolution into a more financial and speculative instrument in Europe, but not in Islam.
-    The second argument is based on the ability of Italian city-states to decouple their political legitimacy from religious authority in a manner which never occured in the Islamic world, allowing for a weaking of the ban on charging interest.
+    The second argument is based on the ability of Italian city-states to decouple their political legitimacy from religious authority in a manner which never occurred in the Islamic world, allowing for a weakening of the ban on charging interest.
     Banaji (2020, pg.
 132) also highlights that Italy inherited the legal concept of the *person* from Roman Law, as well as theories of the Body of Christ, neither of which existed in Islam, and which led to the development of the concept of the corporation.